TiDB on KubeSphere: Release a Cloud-Native Distributed Database to the KubeSphere App Store

 Click App Templates from the navigation bar and you can see the apps uploaded.
 Now I will use TiDB Operator as an example to demonstrate how to release it to the App Store.
 Click tidb-operator.

 On the detail page, click the version number to expand the menu where you can delete the version, deploy the app to test it, or submit it for review.
 KubeSphere allows you to manage an app across its entire lifecycle.
 For an enterprise, this is very useful when different tenants need to be isolated from each other and are only responsible for their own part as they manage an app version.
-For demonstration purposes, I will use the account
+For demonstration purposes, I will use the user

 adminto perform all the operations.
 As we do not need to test the app, click Submit Review directly.

 After the app is submitted for review, I need to approve it before it can be released to the App Store.
-Click Platform in the top left corner and select App Store Management.
+Click Platform in the top-left corner and select App Store Management.

 In App Review from the navigation bar, click the app submitted just now.